DSI4EU/toolkit/about.md

 title:  About
 sections:
   - title: About
     text: Across Europe there is a growing movement of people developing inspiring digital solutions to social challenges.
+Across Europe there is a growing movement of people developing inspiring digital solutions to social challenges.
+Across Europe there is a growing movement of people developing inspiring digital solutions to social challenges.
+Across Europe there is a growing movement of people developing inspiring digital solutions to social challenges.
   - title: Open source
     text: Toolkit code and assets
     image: ../assets/open.svg